jdegoes/jdegoes.github.io/_posts/2019-12-22-fp-glossary.md

 **Parametric Polymorphism**.
 Sometimes called _generics_, _parametric polymorphism_ is a feature of some programming languages that allows _universally quantifying_ a function or a data type over one or more type parameters.
 Such _polymorphic functions_ and _polymorphic data types_ are said to be _parameterized_ by those type parameters.
 Parametric polymorphism allows the creation of generic code, which works across many different data types; and also the creation of generic data types (like collections).

 **Parametric Reasoning**. _Parametric reasoning_ is a type of reasoning that enables one to state facts about an implementation of a polymorphic function or polymorphic data type based only on type signatures.
 Parametric reasoning is typically accomplished using _flow analysis_ on polymorphic declarations.

+**Partial Function**.
+A _partial function_ is a function that is only defined for a subset of its domain.
+Partial functions can be modeled as total functions by expanding the codomain to include at least one new value, which indicates the function did not handle some input.

 **Polymorphism**. _Polymorphism_ is a feature of programming languages that allows a variable or function to take on many different forms.
 Common types of polymorphism include _parametric polymorphism_, _subtype polymorphism_, and _ad hoc polymorphism_.